alanng10/class-lang/Docue/Article/Single/a.md

 Make module with Single has develop execute certain.

+Single is effecon in make module for effect.

 Single source item root node is Class node.

 Single has all Class Lang lang element nodes.